Advanced Search Strategy Design for Complex Topics: Strategy Development, Text Analytics and Text Mining Training Day, University of York

 - An awareness of how to approach complex search strategy design;

-- An awareness of the approaches typically used in textual analytics and text mining applications;
+- An awareness of the approaches typically used in text mining applications such as text frequency analysis and data visualisation.

-- An understanding of the opportunities for using textual analytics and text mining approaches to develop strategies in complex or hard to define questions.
+- An understanding of the opportunities for using text mining approaches to develop strategies in complex or hard to define questions.

 YHEC Training Expertise